datanelson518/MLB_Home_Run_Exit_Velocity/README.md

 ### Next Steps

 During EDA I found that there were more Fly Ball home runs hit in the 2017 season than in the 2015 and 2016 seasons and it was actually significantly more Fly Ball home runs than either of the previous two seasons.

-I would like to review what has triggered batters to adjust to hitting more Fly Ball home runs along with reviewing some research that reviews the drag coefficient of the baseball to determine if the ball is having any affect on the flight after being hit and ultimately leaving the ball park for a home run.
+ There is a study that I found online that reviews the drag coefficient of the baseball to determine if the ball is moving faster through the air after being hit and ultimately leaving the ball park for a home run.
 - https://fivethirtyeight.com/features/in-mlbs-new-home-run-era-its-the-baseballs-that-are-juicing/

+To incorporate this into my model I would need to include features for weather in the locations that the home runs were hit.
+I would then analyze if there is any statistical significance that can be drawn from this data to determine if more home runs are being hit in specific locations (ballparks).

 <p align="center">
   <img width="700" height="400" src="plots/bb_type_by_year.png">